18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 **Finally the initiator will carry out the analysis:**
 ![f](https://user-images.githubusercontent.com/45550811/52999381-91da0500-3460-11e9-94cd-3bb0a0950957.png)

-We will now proceed on to the analysis of the files we downloaded from OpenSNP to test out our system on real data.
-There are 3 different phases, namely: The initiation phase, the extension phase and the analysis phase.
-Firstly, the initiation phase:
+We will now proceed to the analysis of the files we downloaded from OpenSNP to test out our system on real data.
+There are 3 different phases: The initiation phase, the extension phase and the analysis phase.

 ####**6.1: Initialisation phase**